Skip to main content

 • graphics

-The graphics in Uboat have received widespread acclaim for their stunning visuals and attention to detail, particularly in the depiction of the submarine interiors and ocean environments.
-Many players note that the game runs well even on lower settings, although some experience performance issues and graphical glitches, especially at higher settings.
-Overall, the graphics are considered a significant strength of the game, contributing to an immersive experience, despite some areas needing further optimization and refinement.
+The graphics in "Uboat" have received widespread acclaim for their stunning visuals and attention to detail, particularly in the depiction of the submarine and ocean environments.
+Many players noted the game's impressive water physics and atmospheric effects, which enhance immersion, although some experienced performance issues and graphical glitches, especially on lower-end systems.
+Overall, the graphics are considered a significant strength of the game, contributing to its appeal as a modern submarine simulator.

 • “The graphics are absolutely stunning, bringing the underwater world and the interior of the u-boat to life with incredible detail.”

-• “The graphics are gorgeous, the sound design is brilliant—you can hear ships sinking on the hydrophones.”
+• “The graphics are gorgeous, the sound design’s brilliant—you can hear ships sinking on the hydrophones.”

 • “The graphics are unfortunately lacking seaweed at final release and not the most detailed land-based and sea-based.”